justkeepquiet/tera-api/README.md

 The account database structure used differs from that used in the leaked retail version of the server.
 The supported database structure is located in the `share` folder.

+### Arbiter API

+It is intended for processing internal requests from the Arbiter Server, such as checking a token, receiving events about the character's behavior, etc.
+This API must be binded only on a local IP address and must not be accessed by external users!

+### Portal API

+This API is a web server intended for the Launcher (portal).
+This API must be available from the outside (proxied by Nginx or binded on external IP) for use by server users: registration, registration, authorization, login.
+Also, this API allows to process static elements (directory `public`).

 ### API Endpoints

 #### Arbiter Server API